ABOUT BUYING BICYCLES

 IF THE BICYCLE YOU WISH TO GET RID OF IS A BIG BOX STORE BIKE PLEASE READ:

-Wal Mart and other big box stores are not in the bicycle business.
+Big box stores are not in the bicycle business.
 What they are selling are disposable toys cleverly shaped as bicycles.
+They do not sell them properly tuned.
+Nearly all of them have super tight hubs that were not adjusted upon assembly.
 Even if one of their bikes is new, I will not take it for the shop.
-Please don't try to give them to me.
 My business will not benefit if I sell their bikes, which are poorly made and unsafe.

 My mission is to provide bicycles to people that they will enjoy.
 I do sell cheap Chinese bicycles, but these models such as Sun brand are properly tuned and a step or two above the lowest quality bicycles out there.
 As a bicycle shop, and not a big box store, I must uphold standards that other bicycle shops have, and strive to sell the better product.

 For advice on how to appraise bicycles, I'm always happy to help.